Adidas: Running

 Adidas currently manufactures several running and lifestyle shoes, including the Energy-boost, and the spring-blade trainers.
 The brand has built a strong runners' network within big European capitals, such as Paris' "Boost Energy League".
-In 2016 the 3rd season launched.
+In 2016, the 3rd season launched.
 In Paris, the Boost Energy League gathers 11 teams representing different districts of Paris.

 Adidas launched two new color ways of the NMD R1 and one new color way of the NMD XR1 in September 2016.

 In November 2016, Adidas teased a sneaker made from ocean plastic.
 The shoe is created from a fabric called "Biosteel".
-The shoe is called the "Adidas Futurecraft Biofabric."
+The shoe is called the "Adidas Futurecraft Biofabric".
 The material used is 15% lighter than conventional silk fibers, and is 100% biodegradable.
 The shoe only begin to dissolve when it is put in contact with a high concentration of the digestion enzyme proteinase, which occurs naturally.
 Once this happens, the shoes can decompose within 36 hours.
 The shoe was never released.

-Adidas EQT is a style of sneakers from Adidas.
-It originated in the early 90s and was relaunched in 2017.
+The adidas EQT (Equipment) franchise launches in 1991.
+It originated in the early '90s and was relaunched in 2017.
 The latest Adidas EQT line released in a "Turbo Red" Pack on 26 January 2017, and included models such as the Adidas EQT Support 93/17, EQT Support ADV, and EQT Support Ultra.
 Adidas.com is one of the few online retailers.